twentyfive21/to-do-list/README.md

 # To-Do List Application
 ## Welcome to the To-Do List Application!
 This application allows you to create, edit, and delete tasks, all while utilizing event listeners, local storage, and DOM manipulation.

+## If you want to check it out live [ https://todolistbytina.netlify.app/ ] !
 ## Features
 - Add Tasks: You can add new tasks to your to-do list by simply typing the task description and pressing the "Submit" button.
 The task will be dynamically added to the list.
 - Edit Tasks: If you need to modify a task, just click on the task description and edit it directly in the list.
 Once you're done editing, press Enter or click outside the task to save the changes.